kamalafset/kamlesh-yadav/README.md

 Modular Approach:- added modular/small methods which can be used over and over again in the tests

 Testng Assertion :- validate checkpoints in tests.

+//////////////////////////////////////////////////////////////////////////////////////////
+///////////////////////Best Buy Api Test Automation //////////////////////////////////////// Created Best buy api test in‘TestMonefyAppPyd’ framework under a seprate package ‘com.bestbuy.api.test’

+The package has following classes :-
+ApiUtility :- created an utility file to keep generic HTTP methods to be consumed in the tests. like getStatusCode, doGet BaseSetup:- to initialize testng annotation methods.
+BestBuyApiTests :- Actual tests resides.

+Api test data is fetched from apiTestData.properties under resource file. apiEndPointList file is used to perform iteration for tests using dataProvider.
+E.g verifyLimitEqualToSizeOfData, verifyTotalProductCount and verifySucessSatusCode